ngsxfem/ngsxfem/README.md

 # About `ngsxfem`

-`ngsxfem` is an add-on library to the finite element package [Netgen/NGSolve](https://ngsolve.org) which enables the use of unfitted finite element technologies known as XFEM, CutFEM, TraceFEM, Finite Cell, ... . `ngsxfem` is an academic software.
-Its primary intention is to facilitate the development and validation of new numerical methods.
+`ngsxfem` is an add-on library to the finite element package [`Netgen`/`NGSolve`](https://ngsolve.org) which enables the use of unfitted finite element technologies known as XFEM, CutFEM, TraceFEM, Finite Cell, ... . `ngsxfem` is an academic software.
+Its primary intention is to facilitate the development and validation of new numerical methods for partial differential equations.

 # The features of `ngsxfem`